 What is a Child-Parent Relationship?

 ORS 109.119 provides a specific definition of this term.
-Under the statute:
+Under this law:

 “A child-parent relationship means a relationship that exists or did exist, in whole or in part, within the six months preceding the filing of an action under this section.

 “And in which relationship a person having physical custody of a child or residing in the same household as the child supplied, or otherwise made available to the child, food, clothing, shelter, and incidental necessaries and provided the child with necessary care, education and discipline, and which relationship continued on a day-to-day basis, through interaction, companionship, interplay, and mutuality, that fulfilled the child’s psychological needs for a parent as well as the child’s physical needs.”

-In short, if a grandparent serves as the primary guardian and caregiver, filling the traditional parental role, there may be grounds for the court to award custody.
+In short, if a grandparent serves as the primary guardian and caregiver, filling the traditional parental role, there may be grounds for the court to award third-party custody.
 Or at least, if they can show this, they have a sturdier case.
-Otherwise, the court isn’t likely to consider a grandparent’s child custody claim.
+Otherwise, the court isn’t likely to consider a grandparent’s claim.